 1. decide on what type of job you want

-- do you want to work as a contractor, part time or as a full-time professional?
+- Do you want to work as a permanent employee, an hourly-rate contractor, or part-time or full-time hours?

-Having a clear understanding of what you want will help you to avoid roles that might turn out to be unsuitable in the long run, and it will also help you to articulate to your future employer or recruitment consultant exactly what type of jobs they should be connecting you to.
+A clear understanding of what you want in a new job will help you avoid roles you might be unhappy with in the long run.
+It will also help you to articulate to your future employer why you’ve applied for the position and why you find working for their business appealing.

-2. assess your situation - do you have the necessary skills/experience?
+2. assess your career situation - do you have the necessary skills and experience?

-If you find that your skills do not match the role, don't be disheartened - with time and perseverance there are a number of ways you can achieve your career goals such as:
+If you find that your skills do not match the role, don't be discouraged - with time and perseverance, there are several ways you can achieve your career goals, such as:

 - upskill by enrolling in a training course